 What Are Dental Fillings

-A dental filling is the term used when your dentist is referring to removing a small decayed part of the tooth, he then “fills” in the tooth cavity with a filling; a different type of material that is similar in looks and hardness to your original teeth.
+Do you know what happens during a dental filling procedure?
+When your dentist removes a small decayed part of the tooth, he then “fills” in the tooth cavity with a filling; a different type of dental filling material that is similar in looks and hardness to your original teeth.

-Although most people think of children when they think of cavities and dental fillings, cavities can affect almost anyone, in any age group.
+Although most people think of children having a dental filling procedure done, cavities can affect almost anyone, in any age group.
 Adults who find they get cavities will find that changes to their oral hygiene routine usually result in fewer or no cavities.

-When a dental cavity is caught early, it can easily be treated.
+When a tooth cavity is caught early, it can easily be treated.
 However, cavities that are left alone will continue to grow without stopping.
-They will not only destroy the tooth enamel.
-Untreated cavities will eventually reach the soft “root” of the tooth, which will then require a much more involved type of procedure, called a root canal.
+They don’t just destroy the tooth enamel.
+Untreated cavities will eventually reach the soft “root” of the tooth.
+When this happens, you will require a much more involved type of procedure called a root canal.

-Dental fillings usually prevent the need for a root canal as well as preserving more of your natural tooth structure.
-The qualified dentists here at Country Dental in Cambridge, Fergus and Toronto can fix your tooth cavity with a dental filling to help prevent the possibility of a root canal with a simple process that is commonly referred to as a dental filling.
+A dental filling procedure helps to prevent the need for a root canal and preserves more of your natural tooth structure.
+The qualified dentists here at Country Dental in Cambridge, Fergus and Toronto can fix your tooth cavity with a dental filling to help prevent the possibility of a root canal in the future.

 A dental filling is a four-step process that is quick and virtually painless.

-- Before the dental filling procedure can begin, the dentist will prepare the tooth by first removing any deteriorating parts of the tooth with a dental drill, and then shape the tooth for the application of the dental filling material.
+- Before the dental filling procedure can begin, the dentist will prepare the tooth by first removing any deteriorating parts of the tooth with a dental drill.
+The dentist then shapes the tooth for the application of the material.
 It’s important to prepare the tooth to ensure that a strong bond is made between the tooth and the filling so the repair will last for many years.

 - Next, filling the tooth with composite resin is necessary.
-Although many different types of materials have been used as fillings over the years, nothing is as durable as composite resin, which is white, like the natural color of your teeth, and at the same time is just as strong as your original tooth enamel.
+Although many different types of dental fillings have been used over the years, nothing is as durable as composite filling.
+The resin is white, like the natural colour of your teeth, and at the same time is just as strong as your original tooth enamel.

-- When the dental filling is complete, your dentist will have you bite down, sometimes on a small strip of blue paper that resembles carbon paper.
+- When the dental filling procedure is complete, your dentist will have you bite down, sometimes on a small strip of blue paper that resembles carbon paper.
 If the dental filling is too tall or too abrasive, the dentist will then use some mild abrasives to correct the issue.
 The dentist will make the tooth the correct height so it doesn’t interfere when you bite down and so it feels smooth like your other natural teeth.

 Contact Country Dental If You Think You Have a Cavity

 Cavities that are left untreated can become a painful matter.
 Don’t wait for a simple matter to grow into something far worse, and far more expensive.
 This Medicine article offers additional information about dental fillings.

-If you believe you have a cavity that is keeping your smile from being its best, then contact our dental clinic to book an appointment 24 hours a day, 7 days a week including evenings.
+If you believe you have a tooth cavity or would like to know more about what happens during a dental filling procedure, please contact us to book an appointment.
+You can call 24 hours a day, 7 days a week including evenings.